-Based on experiences and insights amassed over more than 20 years of consulting with upwards of 1000 CPA firms throughout North America, each monograph is dedicated to a key area of CPA firm practice management.
+Based on experiences and insights amassed over more than 20 years of consulting with upwards of 1000 CPA firms throughout North America, each title is dedicated to a key area of CPA firm practice management.

 Presenting informative case studies and useful handouts, checklists and templates in Rosenberg’s engaging, conversational style, they’re a valuable resource for firms interested in improving profitability, setting and achieving actionable goals, resolving partner and staff issues and developing the profession’s future leaders.

 issues.
 President of his own Chicago-based consulting firm, The Rosenberg Associates, he is founder of the most authoritative annual survey of mid-sized CPA firm performance statistics in the country, The Rosenberg Survey.
 Annually recognized by Accounting Today as one of the Top 100 Most Influential People and Inside Public Accounting as one of the Top Ten Recomended Consultants since 2004, he has consulted with more than 1000 firms throughout his 20+ year consulting career.
 He shares his expertise regularly on The Marc Rosenberg Blog.